-WANDYCK.
+VANDYCK.
 A Pieta by Vandyck, with St. John, and two angels.
 This has been one of his most chaste pictures, but the colouring is gone.
-The expression of the Virgin is admirable, at least equal to that of Annibale Caracci, in the Duke ANTWERT of Orleans's collection: it conveys an idea that she is petitioning with an earnest agony of grief.
+The expression of the Virgin is admirable, at least equal to of Orleans's collection: it conveys an idea that she is petitioning with an earnest agony of grief.
 St. John is showing or directing the attention of an angel to Christ; the other angel is hiding his face.